 Public choice theory, which applies to the realm of politics the rational-actor postulate of economists, rightly enjoys a high regard among advocates of liberty.
 From voting habits to inefficient, Kafkaesque bureaucracies, to the strength of special interest lobbies and rent-seeking behavior, public choice has shined a bright light on the need to affirm limited government and political freedom.
 It is politics, to use James Buchanan’s phrase, “without romance.”

 But how well does public choice explain the current presidential election?
 This essay argues that public choice, insightful as it is, could benefit from greater nuance.
-To the self-interested maximizer of material interest should be added, I believe, the commitment model of Robert Frank—doing so would help us make better sense of some of the more anomalous behavior in the presidential primaries.
+To the self-interested maximizer of material interest should be added, I believe, the commitment model of Robert Frank.
+Doing so would help us make better sense of some of the more anomalous behavior in the presidential primaries.

 The campaign of Bernie Sanders is my primary case in point.
 Let’s start with what public choice does explain about him.
-His variance from the Progressive stance on gun control reflects the fact that he needs voters in rural Vermont to continue reelecting him.
+His variance from the progressive stance on gun control reflects the fact that he needs voters in rural Vermont to continue reelecting him.
 He may genuinely believe that Clinton goes too far on gun control, but it is also clear that it has been in his self-interest to take a more mainstream view for the sake of his political career.

-Let’s look now at something that doesn’t quite fit the public choice model: Not only is Sanders a socialist, he actually owns up to it despite that a Gallup poll last summer indicated that only 47 percent of Americans would consider voting for a socialist and 50 percent said they wouldn’t.
+Let’s look now at something that doesn’t quite fit the public choice model: Not only is Sanders a socialist, he actually owns up to it despite the fact that a Gallup poll last summer indicated that only 47 percent of Americans would consider voting for a socialist and 50 percent said they wouldn’t.
 Gallup’s Justin McCarthy even highlighted this problem in the poll’s findings:

-while a large majority of Americans are willing to vote for a candidate of his faith [Judaism], Sanders’ self-identification as a socialist could hurt him, as half of Americans say they would not vote for someone with that background.
+[W]hile a large majority of Americans are willing to vote for a candidate of his faith [Judaism], Sanders’ self-identification as a socialist could hurt him, as half of Americans say they would not vote for someone with that background.

-So why would someone who seems really to want to be President (unlike candidates who appear to be using their campaigns to promote a book, for example) tell Americans he’s a socialist when half the country says they wouldn’t vote for one?
+So, why would someone who seems really to want to be president (unlike candidates who appear to be using their campaigns to promote a book, for example) tell Americans he’s a socialist when half the country says they wouldn’t vote for one?
 How does that serve his interest?
 Shouldn’t it hurt his electability?

 Well, we can say that it didn’t hurt him in New Hampshire, Vermont, Colorado, Minnesota, or Oklahoma.
-His close finishes in Iowa and Nevada speak to this as well.
+His close finishes in Iowa and Nevada speak to this, as well.
 And we can also say it is not as if Senator Sanders were unaware of the burdens of the socialist label.
 CNN’s Anderson Cooper, citing this Gallup poll, asked Sanders in the first Democratic debate how he could possibly win.
 His answer: “We’re going to explain what democratic socialism is.”
-He doubles down—and then masterfully pivots to the meme of the nefarious “One Percent” that he alleges is out to get the other 99, wedding his unpopular label to a popular sentiment.
+He doubles down — and then masterfully pivots to the meme of the nefarious “One Percent” that he alleges is out to get the other 99, wedding his unpopular label to a popular sentiment.